JWBurgers/Bitcoin_Server/Chapter_16_Core_Lightning.md

 * **`$ sudo tail -n 100 log`**

 You should see in the log that you are acquiring network information from the peers to which you have made outbound connections.

+To explore commands on your own with the command line tool, you can consult the following cheat sheet: [https://github.com/grubles/cln-cheatsheet](https://github.com/grubles/cln-cheatsheet).